For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Crates contain pre-built workflows.
 Workflows can also be built from scratch, or edited to match your custom needs.

 As of mid 2025, Rewst also offers kits.
-A kit is a collection of pre-built, pre-defined tasks that provide a quick start to setting up solutions to specific business needs, or to demonstrate all available actions within a given integration.
+A kit is a collection of pre-built, pre-defined actions that provide a quick start to setting up solutions to specific business needs, or to demonstrate all available actions within a given integration.
 For example, if you have a Halo PSA kit, there will be actions or automations Rewst has identified that are smaller use cases compared to our larger Crates.

 Kits are a newer feature of our Crate Marketplace.
 Check back as the collection grows.
 See our up-to-date list of available kits here.